 - The signature (electronic or written) of the contracting officer.

 A priority rating consists of a priority level and a program identification symbol (PIS).
 Priority levels:

-- DX - the highest level (This level is not available for FEMA use)
+- DX - the highest level (This level is not available for DHS use)

-- DO - the level used for most rated contracts, including FEMA contracts [more details]
+- DO - the level used for most rated contracts, including DHS contracts

 - All DO rated orders have equal priority with each other and take preference over unrated orders.
 All DX rated orders have equal priority with each other and take precedence over DO rated orders and unrated orders, when necessary to meet rated-order delivery dates.

 A PIS identifies the type of program supported by the priority rating.
 There are currently eight DHS Approved Program categories under DPAS.
 The PIS and description for each of these categories follows: